How to Write a Business Plan That Gets Traction

 Setting up a Business Structure in Tampa

-As you’re building your business plan, you’ll also want to set up your business structure to share with investors.
+As you are building your business plan, you’ll also want to set up your business structure to share with investors.
 In our next post, we’ll discuss the various business structures you can choose from and how to get an LLC in Tampa.

 Helping Tampa Businesses Take Off

-Located at 3030 N Rocky Point Dr. W STE 671 Tampa, FL 33607-5955, Electronic Merchant Services is dedicated to the success of the companies we serve.
-Contact us to learn more about how we can help you start a business in Tampa, or request a quote online.
+Located at 3030 N Rocky Point Dr. W STE 671 Tampa, FL 33607-5955, Electronic Merchant Services in Tampa is dedicated to the success of the companies we serve.